SasMei/protocol_wizard/README.md

 - **Full control** — bit-level access, custom scaling, endianness, raw mode

 ## Roadmap & Planned Features
-- More **Templates for common devices**: Pre-load register sets for popular boards like WaveShare RS485 series (save typing, reduce errors)
+- More **Templates for common devices**: More templates pre-loaded with the integration
-- **Enhanced card display**: Support also SNMP, for Modbus enhancements, other protocols
-- **Diagnostic export**: One-click YAML/JSON report of all registers and values for troubleshooting

 ## Support & Feedback